I Was Hit By A Car

 I’m kidding.
 I think.

 I mean, I already know the answer.
 Everyone is abjectly terrified right now.
 No one is in their bodies.
-They’re either terrified because they‘ve been propagandized to believe in the onslaught of dark fascist lies that pretend to be the truth, or they’re terrified that we live in a country where there are enough people who actually believe those lies, who support the hate they justify.
+They’re either terrified because they‘ve been propagandized to believe in the onslaught of dark fascist lies that pretend to be the truth, or they’re terrified that we live in a country where there are enough people who actually believe those lies, to support the hate they justify.

 It’s impossible to be present when we’re toxic with anxiety.
 We shrink into ourselves when we are afraid.
 The self-centered fear that can take over is ugly.